 At Justworks, your security is a top priority.
 To help further protect your sensitive information, Two-Factor Authentication is enabled on your account.

 Two-Factor Authentication adds an extra layer of security to your login process.

-We take security seriously at Justworks.
-To help make sure your account full of personal information is protected, you can enable Two-Factor Authentication for your account.
-Two-Factor Authentication is a process that uses two different components to determine an authenticated user.
-Similar to how an ATM requires a debit card and pin number, you can use your username and password as well as an authentication code to access your Justworks account.
+Similar to how an ATM requires a debit card and pin number, you will use your username and password as well as an authentication code delivered through a secondary delivery method to access your Justworks account.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.